Video image can take a moment to load.

 First Sailing of the Viola 14 Sailing Canoe – 4.7sq m sail option

-This is one of their first videos after building the Viola.
+This is one of the first videos after building the Viola.

 Viola, Joost’s wife was a dinghy racer when young but has had a long break from competitive racing (apart from RAID events and fun sailing on the family Goat Island Skiff).
 She really likes how this boat handles and from the start, she has felt very confident to go out sailing in it.
 She has capsized the boat a few times and finds the recovery easy enough.
 In her own words, after the first sail,